Key Quote

 WOW — FREUD'S HYSTERIA

-Freud's early work on hysteria argued that physical symptoms without organic cause (like Mrs Bennet's 'nerves') were expressions of repressed psychological distress.
+Freud's early work on hysteriahysteria — A historical diagnosis of physical symptoms caused by emotional distress argued that physical symptoms without organic cause (like Mrs Bennet's 'nerves') were expressions of repressedrepressed — Pushed out of conscious awareness due to being too painful or threatening psychological distress.
 Mrs Bennet cannot articulate her real fears — the entail, poverty, social failure — so they emerge as physical complaints.
 Austen creates a pre-Freudian case study: a woman whose body speaks what her society forbids her mind to say directly.
-The comedy of Mrs Bennet's nerves conceals a psychosomatic truth about the cost of living within a system that offers women anxiety without agency.
+The comedy of Mrs Bennet's nerves conceals a psychosomaticpsychosomatic — Physical symptoms caused or worsened by mental and emotional factors truth about the cost of living within a system that offers women anxiety without agency.

 Key Words